New & Used Honda Insight: In Depth

-The Honda Insight is a five-door subcompact hatchback that predominantly competes with the Toyota Prius.
-Even though the Insight hasn’t been as successful for Honda as the Prius has been for Toyota, it’s still the most affordable hybrid on sale in the U.S. The Prius C is a close competitor, though.
+The Honda Insight is a five-door subcompact hatchback that primarily competes with the Toyota Prius.
+Although the Insight hasn’t been as successful for Honda as the Prius has been for Toyota, it’s still the least expensive hybrid on sale in the U.S. The Prius C is a close competitor, though.

 For more details of the current Insight, including options, prices, and specifications, see our full review of the 2014 Honda Insight

 The price of a base-level Honda Insight for 2013 stays below $20,000 (including the mandatory delivery fee), but it suffers in comparison to the Honda Fit that sits on the same showroom floors.
 That car has more interior room, far more flexibility, and a price more than $3,000 lower than the Insight.
 And without a truly "wow!" difference in fuel efficiency, the mild-hybrid Insight hasn't lured large numbers of buyers into its lair.
 The Prius C, on the other hand, hits the magic 50-mpg mark and is priced within $500 of the Insight.
 (Its full-depth load bay also makes it more practical than the Insight, which stores its battery under a higher load floor.)